gamesbook/pyprototypr/README.rst

     Save()

 and is designed to produce a single, blank A4-sized page.
-It should create an output file called ``test.pdf``, which will appear in the same directory as the script.
-You should be able to open and view this PDF file via any PDF viewer program or app.
+It should create an output file called ``example1.pdf``, which will appear in the same directory as the script.
+You should be able to open and view this file via any PDF viewer program or app.

-If this works, then try out other examples from any of the ``examples`` sub-directories (note that some examples may require additional files such as images or spreadsheets).
+If this works, then try out other examples from any of the ``examples`` sub-directories (**note** that some examples may use additional files such as images or spreadsheets).